-It is a major obligation of ISPD staff to be courteous, honest, and fair in its dealings with suppliers' representatives, for such treatment is expected by the Trusts for its representatives.
+It is a major obligation of NMBC staff to be courteous, honest, and fair in its dealings with suppliers' representatives, for such treatment is expected by the Trusts for their representatives.
 Courtesy shall include a prompt reception to business callers and a reasonable regard for their time.
 Sales representatives shall be afforded a fair and equal opportunity to present legitimate and pertinent information concerning materials, equipment, methods, or techniques that the supplier company markets and that may have potential or immediate application in all Trust operations.

 Supplier representatives will be seen only by appointment, as unscheduled sales calls are of little or no benefit to either party.
-The time of both ISPD and other Trust personnel will not be made absolutely and indiscriminately available to any and all comers.
+The time of NMBC, Trust personnel and our suppliers is valuable and it is important that we safeguard it to maximise our collective output for the benefit of our patients.

 Other Trust personnel shall be given every opportunity to discuss with suppliers' new developments, materials, methods, or ideas that may result in cost reduction or improved clinical outcomes.
-The ISPD shall assist suppliers' representatives in developing and maintaining proper relations with other Trust representatives and are to be informed of the results of consultations with suppliers when the ISPD is not present.
+The NMBC shall assist suppliers' representatives in developing and maintaining proper relations with other Trust representatives and are to be informed of the results of consultations with suppliers when the NMBC is not present.

-Contacts with suppliers are not limited to the ISPD.
-However, the ISPD shall be kept up to date on all communications either through supplier or employee reports.
-This will allow the relevant Trust's communications with suppliers to be consistent, and the ISPD will be advised of programs and matters that may result in eventual purchases.
+Contacts with suppliers are not limited to the NMBC.
+However, the NMBC shall be kept up to date on all communications either through supplier or employee reports.
+This will allow the relevant Trust's communications with suppliers to be consistent, and the NMBC will be advised of programs and matters that may result in eventual purchases.